 One of my biggest hang ups for the Sonic series has been the fact that you have the capability to go fast, but because of the fact it is trying to be Mario, you have to slow down to do platforming segments.
 In other words, being good at a Sonic game merely means you have gone through a painful trial and error method learning how the physics of that particular game work, and, where the jumps and turns are in each level.
 But with Sonic Unleashed and its day-time levels, I didn’t have to worry about that AND it managed to not be entirely on-rail.
 The 3D sections really let you tear through a level at maximum speed, but also rewarded you for being aware of your surroundings to find the shortcuts or rings to pick up.
 For once the 3D gameplay isn’t bogged down by glitches or bad camera angles, the 3D actually works!
 Each level had beautiful designs and are centered around real world locations which further enhanced the spirit of adventure that the Sonic games have been trying to go for and to top it off it was actually challenging!
 People who have played the game will know how hard the Adabat level was but how amazing it was at the same time.
 You literally run on water!
 That’s something that most games never let you do!

-And I know what you are thinking: “But Justin, you’ve only described 50% of the game, the other 50% is garbage so how can this be your favorite game?”
+And I know what you are thinking: “But you’ve only described 50% of the game, the other 50% is garbage so how can this be your favorite game?”
 Really its not a 50-50 split of daytime and nighttime levels and because Sonic Unleashed added a level up system, I often found myself over-leveling the werehog to make those levels much easier.
 Although there were only one to two day-time levels per world and one to two werehog levels, each world hub had a bunch of different missions to try that had different twists on the level you had played before and often required you to do even crazier things, meanwhile, the werehog missions were entirely optional.
 Plus that whole bit about how being good at a Sonic level meant memorizing the level?
 In this game that kind of mentality is rewarded because when everything is done right its quite a spectacle to behold, its exhilarating to see a speed run come together on every Sonic Unleashed level without needing to clip through a wall.

-I also hear people saying: “hey Justin, did you know there was a newer Sonic game called Sonic Generations?
+I also hear people saying: “Did you know there was a newer Sonic game called Sonic Generations?
 In that one you only play as the day-time Sonic but you can also play as Classic Sonic! its a dream come true!”
 Sonic Generations is a great game don’t get me wrong.
 Seeing City Escape redone brought tears to my eyes with how beautiful it was.
 But Sonic Unleashed was the first to try this “true Sonic style” while Sonic Generations was trying to pander to the fans it had lost over the years.
 They lowered the speed and difficulty of the game while also bringing back all the side characters of the Sonic universe to replace the missions I had come to love in Sonic Unleashed.

 Sonic Unleashed is what Sonic 06 should have been.
 It IS Sonic Adventure 3 and there is a level of depth and fun that simply hasn’t been recreated since it came out in 2008.
 I feel that because the team had more freedom in this game to flesh out the Hedgehog engine, they didn’t hold back at all on the Sonic stages.
 The spirit of Sonic is lodged at that games core and for that I will always respect it.
 Well, at least half of it.